 Erin has made coffee today, as usual, even though she seldom drinks it.
-I won’t start a lecture on coffee now; it suffices to say that it’s good if properly consumed, as everything else in nature.
-It’s not that I don’t know how to make my own coffee, but she’s just glad to make it for me and I don’t object.
-That goes to show that we live a comparatively normal life today, if by the norm we take the standards of the year two thousand.
-Nothing has changed socially wise, but everything has progressed naturally; evolution doesn’t handle impositions very well and it always finds its way around hindrances.
+I won’t start a lecture on the healthiness of coffee now; it suffices to say that it’s good if properly consumed, as everything else in nature.
+It’s not that I don’t know how to make my own coffee, but Erin is just glad to make it for me and I don’t object.
+I like mine milky and sugary.
+We have this artificial milk that I couldn’t describe to you well enough.
+But researching it in the olfactory-gustatory archives, I dare say its taste approximates that of your crème brûlée.
+That goes to show that we live a comparatively normal life today, if by the norm we take the standards of your era.
+Not much has changed in social fabrics, but everything has progressed naturally; evolution doesn’t handle impositions very well, and it always finds its way around hindrances.

-Getting back to procreation, there is an actual procreation law passed worldwide eight centuries ago, which is basically a taxation on infertility.
-Some people still opt out of procreation, because of the obvious inconveniences and their natural inclination.
-They’re generally geniuses in some area, and their excessive drive towards their art or science makes them less inclined towards procreation.
-But those who decide not to have kids must pay with a couple of hours of extra work per week.
+Going back to procreation, there is an actual eight-centuries-old global procreation law, which is basically taxation on infertility.
+Because of the obvious inconveniences and their natural inclination, some people opt out of procreation.
+They’re generally geniuses in some areas, and their excessive drives towards their art or science make them less inclined towards procreation.
+But those who decide not to have kids must pay with a few hours of extra work per week.
 This tax starts being applied from the age of forty, if someone hasn’t had a child.
-By this means, society can afford free nannies for people who decide to have more than two kids, which balances population.
-Of course, we have free educational and socialization system from the age of three, but with all the free time people enjoy, parents are very involved in their kids’ development.
+By this means, society can afford free caregiving for people who decide to have more than two kids, thus balancing the population growth.
+To further promote procreation, we have a free educational and socialization system from the age of three, but because of all the free time people have at their disposal, parents are actually very involved in their kids’ development.
 Most people have only one or two kids nowadays, which has led to a great decrease in population in the past till it stabilized three hundred years ago.
-This is due mainly to practical and cultural reasons: A child takes a lot of effort and most of couples can’t emotionally deal with more than two.
-In history, this period which started with the decrease in world population is called the default wealth period.
-It means that if you have parents who’ve saved some money and you’re an only child or one of two children, you’re prone to be always well off, or at least to marry into wealth.
-Some wealth is destructed or exhausted, but then, nowadays it’s easy to create new wealth.
-Basically speaking, an aging population is the best economic system because it equalizes society automatically.
-The price of commodities decreases, that is, there is deflation of the economy, and everything becomes more affordable for the masses.
-The only ones who relatively suffered in this transition were the filthily wealthy ones, who could afford to lose a few millions.
-That’s why the current period is called post-economic, because we’ve stopped measuring wealth by GDP.
-The expansionist capitalistic paradigm has been left behind and we’ve embraced what’s called palpable wealth, that is wealth that translates into better living standards.
-If we look at a chart of GDP in the world, there’s been an exponential decrease since the year two thousand and three hundred till the end of the second millennium and since then it has stabilized.
+This is due mainly to practical and cultural reasons: A child takes a lot of effort, and most couples can’t emotionally deal with more than two.
+In history, this period which started with the decrease in world population was called the Default Wealth Period.
+It means that if you had parents who’ve saved some money, and you were an only child or one of two children, you were prone to be always well off, or at least to marry into wealth.
+Some wealth is always destructed or exhausted, but nowadays, it’s easy to create new wealth.
+Basically speaking, an aging population is the best boom to the economic system because it equalizes society automatically.
+The price of commodities decreased, that is, there was a deflation of the economy, and everything became more affordable.
+The only ones who relatively suffered in this transition were the filthily wealthy people, who could afford to lose a few million.
+That’s why the current period is called post-economic because we’ve stopped measuring wealth by gross domestic product.
+The expansionist capitalistic paradigm has been left behind, and we’ve embraced what’s called palpable wealth, that is, wealth that translates into better living standards.
+If we look at a chart of the gross domestic product in the world, there’s been an exponential decrease from the year two thousand and three hundred till the end of the third millennium and since then it has stabilized.
 This means new wealth is only produced nowadays when old wealth is depleted.
 We generally don’t work for money; we do it only to maintain living standards.

-The situation started changing at the beginning of the second millennium, with the appearance of dating apps and sites.
-Women gained relative anonymity and men gained the opportunity to interact with many women and thus make up for their shyness and to defeat rejection by the mere bulk of their attempts.
-The amount of interaction between sexes augmented exponentially and that changed the courtship process.
-More and more the focus of attention shifted towards oneself.
+The situation started changing at the beginning of the third millennium, with the appearance of dating apps and sites.
+Women gained relative anonymity and men gained the opportunity to interact with many women and thus make up for their shyness, overcoming rejection by the mere bulk of their attempts.
+The amount of interaction between sexes augmented exponentially, and that changed the courtship process.
+More and more, the focus of attention shifted towards oneself.
 People became more self-aware.
 It wasn’t about finding “the one” anymore, but about finding oneself in another person.
-That dramatically shortened the courtship period till this trend peaked by the middle of the second millennium.
+That dramatically shortened the courtship period, a trend that peaked by the middle of the third millennium.
 People were marrying or breaking up just after a month’s courtship.
-The process stabilized gradually till now we have an average of a year courtship till marriage or breakup.
-As everything else, in the end one single app monopolized the dating market: 2get-her.
-The few hippies left, who lived and died by the rules of free love and would never partner up through the app, eventually died out, because people would just assume that they weren’t mature enough to be in a serious relationship.
-Of course, they didn’t die out genetically speaking, but the free-love habit did, and nowadays no one would be taken seriously if they argued that they don’t want to pair up with you because they want to give you freedom.
-We know better today; we know that the usefulness of freedom comes from the acceptance of responsibility.
-The same as space is useless without the receptacle that delimits it, freedom is useless without boundaries.
+The process stabilized gradually and today we have an average of a year of courtship till marriage or breakup.
+As with everything else, in the end, one single app monopolized the dating market: 2get-her.
+The few hippies left, who lived and died by the rules of free love and would never partner up through the app, eventually phased out, because people would just assume that they weren’t mature enough to be in a serious relationship.
+Of course, they didn’t phase out genetically speaking, but the free-love habit did, and nowadays, no one would be taken seriously if they argued that they don’t want to pair up with you because they want to be free.
+We know better today; we know that the use of freedom comes from the acceptance of responsibility.
+The same as space is useless without the matter that delimits it, freedom is useless without bonds.

-After breakfast we went to visit my horses.
-Erin is a dear, so she accommodates to this great pleasure of mine.
-She came with me to the cabin and she comes with me every day to the riding hall.
-She enjoys nature too, but she brings her books and reads the whole day.
+After breakfast, we went to visit my horses.
+Erin is a dear, so she accommodates this great pleasure of mine.
+She came with me to the cabin, as she comes with me every day to the riding hall.
+She doesn’t enjoy nature that much, so she brings her books and reads the whole day.
 I’m more of a contemplative person, so I enjoy having my mind clear of alien thoughts.
-Only my thoughts and nature: Pure philosophy.
-I like wandering around for countless minutes till I get lost, and then I make use of GPS to get back.
+I’m well enough alone with my thoughts and nature: Pure philosophy.
+I like wandering around for countless minutes till I get completely lost, and only then do I switch back on the cyber halo and make use of the Automatic Positioning System to get back.
 That’s how I came across Valentin.
-He’s one of the horse caretakers, but I´d never seen him before.
-He lives a secluded life, almost like a hermit, and there’s something off about him too.
-It’s as if he wasn’t meant to live in seclusion, but he chose to do it despite his own will.
-To start with, he struck me as very sociable, so much that I wondered what he was doing in such a deserted place.
-I thought he was on vacations like me, but when he told me he’d been working there for more than ten years I almost shrieked in astonishment.
-I started working at this riding hall only four years ago and I’d never heard of him before.
+He’s one of the horse caretakers, but I’d never seen him before.
+He lives a secluded life, almost like a hermit, and there’s something off about him.
+It’s as if he wasn’t meant to live in seclusion, but he was forced to do it despite his own will.
+To start with, he struck me as very sociable; so much that I wondered what he was doing in such a deserted place.
+I thought he was on vacation like me, but when he told me he’d been working there for more than ten years I almost shrieked in astonishment.
+I started working at this riding hall four years ago and I’d never heard of him before.
 I tried to find friends in common, but he seemed to know no one, except for the manager.
 His job is dispensable but very interesting: he analyzes the evolution of horses in captivity and the eventual way to bring them back into their primitive, wild state.
 He even showed me a few specimens that were part of his project.
-It shocked me to know that there was a whole project I was unaware of, but it fascinated me to see these animals, which were wilder version of our horses.
-They were completely untamed, and they had as little contact with human as possible, to compensate for millennia of domestication.
-When the horses saw us, they immediately ran away, so we couldn’t see them for long.
-His job is very difficult because he needs to take care of them as unintrusively as possible, so he doesn’t even have the satisfaction of bonding with the object of his care and effort.
-I was too enthused by the project of the wild horses to think of asking about his life; where he lived, whether he was married and so on.
-This lack of attention on my part became evident when I went back to the riding hall and told Erin about the project, after which she asked me about Valentin and she told me how odd it seemed to her that he worked in isolation and secret.
-That there must be a very good reason for this confidentiality.
-I was rather upset that no one had told me about this interesting project, so I called Maja, the manager, and asked her all about it on the phone.
+It shocked me to know that there was a whole project I was unaware of, but I was fascinated by the sight of these animals, which were a wilder version of our horses.
+They were completely untamed, and they had as little contact with humans as possible, to compensate for millennia of domestication.
+When the horses saw us, they immediately galloped away, so we couldn’t see them for long.
+His job is very difficult because he needs to take care of them as unintrusively as possible, so he doesn’t even have the satisfaction of bonding with the objects of his care and effort.
+I was too enthused by the project of the wild horses to think of asking about his life; where he lived, whether he was married, and so on.
+This lack of attention on my part became evident when I went back to the riding hall and told Erin about the project, after which she asked me about Valentin and she told me how odd it seemed to her that he worked in isolation and secrecy and that there must be a very good reason for this confidentiality.
+I was rather upset that no one had told me about this interesting project, so I called Maja, the manager, and asked her all about it.
 She just admitted to everything as if it wasn’t a big deal.
-She apologized for not telling me, but she also asked me not to tell anyone else, so Valentin wouldn’t be bothered.
-That the reason behind his isolation from the rest was confidential and she couldn’t divulge it herself, but there was no reason why I couldn’t go and ask Valentin whether he wanted to disclose his secret.
-She sounded amazed at the fact that I got along well with him.
-She confessed she’d seen him in person less than a dozen times and that they mainly exchanged messages and phone calls.
-She said she was happy that I’d met him by chance and practically pushed me to go and see him again.
-I felt hopelessness in the tone of the conversation; as if something there was something terrible about Valentin that couldn’t be solved, but that could be alleviated by my visits.
-The impression she gave me was completely different from that one from my encounter with him, which had been cheerful and exciting.
+She apologized for not telling me, but she also asked me not to tell anyone else, so Valentin wouldn’t be disturbed.
+That the reason behind his isolation from the rest was confidential, and she couldn’t divulge it herself, but there was no reason why I couldn’t go and ask Valentin whether he wanted to disclose his secret.
+She sounded amazed at the fact that I got along with him.
+She confessed she’d seen him in person less than a dozen times, and that they mainly exchanged messages and holocalls.
+Likewise, she said she was happy that I’d met him by chance, and practically pushed me to go and see him again.
+I felt hopelessness in the tone of the conversation, as if there was something terrible about Valentin that couldn’t be solved, but that could be alleviated by my visits.
+The impression she gave me was completely different from the one from my encounter with him, which had been cheerful and exciting.
 I decided to go and visit him tomorrow.